osdiego/bees_assessment/README.md

 Looking at the folder structure, you will be able to see 3 folders, one for each task.
 The instructions to assess each of the tasks are on the README.md of the respective folders.

+### Additional notes

+- The master branch of the repo is called "main", following the community most recent practices;
+- All the commits were done directly on the main branch to save some time and preserve the history of commits as requested, but in a real environment GitFlow would be followed and the PR's and squashes would be properly used.

 ### Files / folders on the root of the repo

 - [.vscode](.vscode): the settings for the workspace;